hraberg/foil/README.md

 from finished.
 I did another spike (in embedded C++) allowing keywords to be used like functions.
 This worked, but backed it out as it would have required a lot of extra features to be added to be possible to be expressed directly in Foil.
+I did add `:val` support for returns as well, as there are times where one wants to enforce this to ensure one doesn't accidentally return a local reference.

-In general, as mentioned last week, I see phase one of Foil now being complete, and it's time to take a step back and reflect.
+In general, as mentioned last week, I see phase one of Foil now being more or less complete, and it's time to take a step back and reflect.
 So the outlook above still stands, but let me add a retrospective and some open questions.

 ### Retrospective and Questions

+#### Memory Management

+The idea in Foil is to use the stack as much as possible, and only return references that were given as parameters, this is usually done in functions that modify its input, like `conj!` and to allow chaining.
+The assumption is the return value optimisation in C++ will make creating and returning values cheap enough.

+Sometimes this pattern leads to undefined behaviour though, as functions like `conj!` mentioned above might return a reference to a local variable in a way one didn't intend, and which might then get returned again from the enclosing function by mistake.

+C++ distinctions between lvalues and rvalues also complicates things and can also lead to undefined (or at least unexpected) behaviour, as well as leading to duplication as one has to ensure there are overloads taking universal references available in some cases.

+The way move and copy assignment works in C++ is also somewhat confusing, as coming from Java or Clojure, local variables don't always behave as one expect.

 ## Name